Providing a Safe and Secure Campus: Preventing Workplace & Campus Violence

 - A threat of domestic violence potentially affecting the campus environment;

-- The presence on campus of any person who is the subject of a Restricted from Campus order, a Restraining or Anti-Harassment order that lists the university as a restricted location.
+- The presence of any person on campus who is the subject of a Restricted From Campus Order, or a Restraining or Anti-Harassment Order that lists the university as a restricted location.

 - Students and employees are required to notify Campus Safety promptly in the event that they have secured a Restraining or Anti-Harassment Order that lists the university as a restricted location.

-- All students and employees are required to complete a University Violence Prevention Report after observing any behavior or circumstances noted in a-e above.
-Employees should complete the report with assistance from their supervisor and students should complete it with assistance from a Student Life staff member (RD, SIL or Conduct) or with their workplace supervisor.
+- All students and employees are required to complete a University Violence Prevention Report after observing any behavior or circumstances noted in items “a” through “e” above.
+Employees should complete the report with assistance from their supervisor, and students should complete it with assistance from a Student Life staff member (Community Director, or Office of Student Rights and Responsibilities) or with their workplace supervisor.
 The completed report must be filed with Campus Safety.

 - Other members of the PLU community, including volunteers, are strongly encouraged to follow these same reporting procedures if they observe acts of violence or threatening situations.